-Ilan Manor is a digital diplomacy research student at Oxford University; he walks to the platform and reads from his prepared notes; he is confident, approachable and has an unexpectedly dark sense of humour.
-He introduces us to the heart of the debate: the image of social media as corruptive influence on minds of users.
+Ilan Manor is a digital diplomacy research student at Oxford University.
+He walks to the platform and reads from his prepared notes.
+He is confident, approachable and has an unexpectedly dark sense of humour.
+He introduces us to the heart of the debate: the image of social media as corruptive influence on the minds of its users.

 As users of social media, Manor explains, we are not so much consumers but products being sold: Facebook is not a network; Google is not a search engine but an information aggregate which aims to gather and elicit as much data about us as possible.
-This is not a pro-democratic process, although it was given this aura after the Arab Spring; these have always been profit-seeking companies and it would be “ludicrous” to demand that they transfer to ethical guidelines: “Social media has never been a democratic tool, nor aspired to be one.”
-When a student asks whether we can be positive about its future, and Manor replies: “Like Woody Allen, I was born into the Jewish faith and I converted to pessimism later on.”
+This is not a pro-democratic process, although it was given this aura after the Arab Spring.
+These have always been profit-seeking companies and it would be “ludicrous” to demand that they transfer to ethical guidelines: “Social media has never been a democratic tool, nor aspired to be one”.
+When a student asks whether we can be positive about its future, Manor replies: “Like Woody Allen, I was born into the Jewish faith and I converted to pessimism later on”.

 Following the Egyptian Revolution, Manor identifies a short period whereby social media was framed by the media as a tool of democracy.
 However by 2016, it was being framed as a tool of “mass surveillance, mass deception and mass stupidity”, spreading fake news as fast as the real, corrupting and dangerous to democratic processes.
 “Why has the pendulum of public opinion swung so rapidly,” asks Manor, “and who benefits?”
 Whenever public discourse swings so rapidly we must seek to uncover the underlying interests.